-The Company maintains the Equity Incentive Plan, pursuant to which employees, directors and consultants of the Company, including our NEOs, are eligible to receive stock-based awards and performance awards that are intended to retain our executives to provide continuity in the Company's leadership as well as focus executives on achieving the Company's strategic objectives.
-Awards to our NEOs under the Equity Incentive Plan during fiscal 2023 consisted of LTIP-A and LTIP-B awards, as described in further detail below.
+The Company maintains the Construction Partners, Inc. 2018 Equity Incentive Plan (the "Equity Incentive Plan"), pursuant to which employees, directors and consultants of the Company, including our NEOs, are eligible to receive stock-based awards and performance awards that are intended to retain our executives to provide continuity in the Company's leadership as well as focus executives on achieving the Company's strategic objectives.
+Awards to our NEOs under the Equity Incentive Plan during fiscal 2024 consisted of LTIP-A and LTIP-B awards, as described in further detail below.
+Additionally, the Company maintains the Construction Partners, Inc. 2024 Restricted Stock Plan"), pursuant to which employees, directors and consultants of the Company, including our NEOs are eligible to receive restricted Stores of Class B common stock.
+The Restricted Stock Plan is intended to provide participants with a larger equity interest in the Company, to enhance the commonality of interests between participants, on the one hand, and the Company's stockholders, on the other hand, and to provide an effective mechanism for the Company to attract and retain well-qualified individuals to serve on the Board and as employees and consultants.